zelanko/sql-docs.es-es/docs/connect/odbc/windows/dsn-wizard-3.md

 ### <a name="back"></a>Atrás

-Vuelve a la pantalla anterior del asistente.
+Vuelve a la pantalla del asistente anterior.

 ## <a name="next-steps"></a>Pasos siguientes